ytmytm/1541-RAMBOardII/README.md

 Desoldering is easy with proper tool, but even with a soldering iron it's possible and not difficult if you first cut the socket in such way that you are working on one pin at a time.
 The holes can be cleared using a wooden toothpick.

 Here is an example.
 U4 ROM socket has been removed, You can see R/W line (blue) and A14 (purple) already connected.
-Top

 <img src="media/01.before_soldering.jpg" alt="U4 ROM socket has been removed.
 You can see R/W line (blue) and A14 (purple) already connected">